 Every winter, Berkshire Bach produces organ concerts with Bach specialists at the keyboard and pedals.
 We have brought luminaries such as Anthony Newman, Peter Sykes, Walter Hilse and others to perform solo or with members of the brass section of the Berkshire Bach Ensemble.

-Also in recent years, we have returned to our earlier tradition of celebrating Bach’s birthday in March with period-specific tavern food and music in the style of Bach’s collegium musicum at Herr Zimmermann’s coffeehouse in Leipzig, featuring exceptional rising stars from the Pre-College division of Juilliard.
+Also in recent years, we have returned to our earlier tradition of celebrating Bach’s birthday in March with period-specific tavern food and music in the style of Bach’s collegium musicum at Herr Zimmermann’s coffeehouse in Leipzig, featuring exceptional rising stars from Juilliard and other elite music schools.